Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning: Preliminaries

 \subsection{Related Work}

 BO and data-driven evolutionary optimization are two extensively adopted techniques for tackling expensive optimization problems.
-While considerable progress has been made to solve static expensive problems, there have been relatively few studies exploring their applicability in dynamic environments.
+While considerable progress has been made in solving static expensive problems, there have been relatively few studies exploring their applicability in dynamic environments.
 This subsection provides an overview of related work for solving expensive DOPs, including BO and data-driven evolutionary optimization approaches.

-In the field of BO, Kushner~\cite{HaroldJ62} proposed the use of a stochastic process to model a dynamically changing function.
-However, only one-dimensional problem was considered, which greatly limits the application in practical scenarios.
-Morales-Enciso and Branke~\cite{MoralesB15} applied the efficient global optimization~\cite{Jones01} framework to propose eight strategies for handling expensive DOPs.
+In the field of BO, Morales-Enciso and Branke~\cite{MoralesB15} applied the efficient global optimization~\cite{Jones01} framework to propose eight strategies for handling expensive DOPs.
 The first four are straightforward and simple strategies while the last four are designed to transfer and reuse previous information within the underlying problem-solving process.
 Moreover, Richter \emph{et al.}~\cite{RichterSCRL20} developed two practical approaches using BO to optimize expensive DOPs.
 In particular, one is the window approach which selects the most recent samples to train the surrogate model, and the second is the time-as-covariate approach that incorporates the time into the covariance function to learn the influence of time.
 In~\cite{ChenL21}, a transfer learning strategy was proposed to empower BO for solving expensive DOPs.
 It applies a multi-output Gaussian process (MOGP) model that measures the relationship between the historical and current samples.
 In addition, to alleviate the soaring computational cost, a decay mechanism is designed to discard less irrelevant samples.
 This relies on the assumption that the samples collected from earlier time steps can be less informative than recent ones.
 Subsequently, in~\cite{LiCY23}, the authors proposed a hierarchical MOGP surrogate model for knowledge transfer and cost-efficiency optimization.
 Furthermore, this approach incorporates an adaptive source task selection mechanism and a customized warm-start initialization strategy to further enhance the effectiveness of knowledge transfer.
+A EA with local search is developed to optimize the acquisition function.